Computing higher Leray-Serre spectral sequences of towers of fibrations: Effective homology for computing higher Leray--Serre spectral sequences

-The filtrations introduced in Definitions~\ref{defn:2crpr-filtration} and~\ref{defn:2tnpr-filtration} for the chain complexes $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ and $C_* (G) \otimes_{t_0} (C_* (M) \otimes_{t_1} C_* (B))$ produce two spectral systems that can be directly computed using the programs presented in Section~\ref{sec:programs} when the chain complexes are of finite type (which is true if and only if the three simplicial sets $G$, $M$ and $B$ are of finite type).
-However, when any of the simplicial sets $G$, $M$ and $B$ is not of finite type, the spectral systems associated with the filtrations of $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ and $C_* (G) \otimes_{t_0} (C_* (M) \otimes_{t_1} C_* (B))$ cannot be directly determined; in order to compute them, we have to resort to the effective homology technique, introduced in Section~\ref{sec:efhm}.
-In this section we detail how effective homology can be used to determine the spectral systems also in the infinitely generated case.
+The filtrations introduced in Definitions~\ref{defn:2crpr-filtration} and~\ref{defn:2tnpr-filtration} for the chain complexes $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ and $C_* (G) \otimes_{t_0} (C_* (M) \otimes_{t_1} C_* (B))$ produce two higher spectral sequences that can be directly computed using the programs presented in Section~\ref{sec:programs} when the chain complexes are of finite type (which is true if and only if the three simplicial sets $G$, $M$ and $B$ are of finite type).
+However, when any of the simplicial sets $G$, $M$ and $B$ is not of finite type, the higher spectral sequences associated with the filtrations of $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ and $C_* (G) \otimes_{t_0} (C_* (M) \otimes_{t_1} C_* (B))$ cannot be directly determined; in order to compute them, we have to resort to the effective homology technique, introduced in Section~\ref{sec:efhm}.
+In this section we detail how effective homology can be used to determine the higher spectral sequences also in the infinite type case.
 As in Section~\ref{sec:serre_spectral_systems}, for expository purposes we consider the case of towers of two fibrations; all the results we present will be generalized for $m$ fibrations in Section~\ref{sec:m_fibrations}.

 Suppose that the simplicial sets $G$, $M$ and $B$ in the tower of two fibrations~(\ref{eq:tower-of-2-fibrations}) have effective homology, that is to say, there exist equivalences

 where $DG_*$, $DM_*$ and $DB_*$ are effective chain complexes.